How to Appeal Your Assessment

 If you file for yourself, you may check your appeal’s status on-line at any time.
 You may also look up the status of appeals for past tax years.

-To start using Assessment Review on the Web, click on the link below:
+To file an appeal and start using Assessment Review on the Web, click on the link below: